Skip to content

 • Resist any attempt to institute healthcare orders of priority that assign lower value to the lives of people with disabilities.
 Medical providers will need to make hard decisions in the days to come, but affirm U.S. law in our policy by making sure we don’t ask doctors to make the additional impossible choice of valuing one life more than another simply because an individual lives with a disability.
 The Office of Civil Rights at HHS recently put out clear guidance to protect the civil rights of people with disabilities and ensuring equity of care.
 It was a great statement already but it is a life-saving message that needs to be repeated throughout the media and with healthcare providers.

-• To guarantee access to testing for people with disabilities, especially when traditional paratransit deems it unsafe to transport them, we must also prioritize ensuring access to medical care.
+• To guarantee Illinois guardianship for disabled adults, especially when traditional paratransit deems it unsafe to transport them, we must also prioritize ensuring access to medical care.
 It’s crucial that we have strategies in place to continue providing the necessary community-based supports to sustain the lives of people with disabilities who become infected but don’t require a hospital bed.
 Sending an infected person to a congregate care facility, without sufficient medical precautions and Personal Protective Equipment (PPE), could endanger the lives of every other individual and/or caregiver in that facility.
 It’s essential to explore more innovative approaches to deliver medical care and support without overwhelming our hospital bed capacity.

 PROTECT FRONTLINE RESPONDERS AND CAREGIVERS: